junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Like what?"
 Sam's voice brings his mind back.

-"Like I can never grab anyone's hand hard enough to pull them out of misery, to really save them.
+"Like I can never grab anyone's hand tight enough to pull them out of misery and pain, to really save them.
 They're just, always, slipping from the hold.
 Taken away.
 Lost."
-Dean's voice cracks, his eyes reflected with lights.
+Dean's voice cracks, his eyes reflected with shiny stars of lights.
 "All the time."

+He keeps his eye sights straight into the dark night, doesn't move for the slightest until the shininess slowly slips away.

 "Dean."
 Sam sighs, putting a hand on his brother's shoulder briefly, "Cass will come back, he promised.
 He always come back to us, to you."

-Dean gives him an appreciated weak nod.
+Dean gives him a small grateful nod.
 "He better does." he says huskily, "Otherwise I'll go find him myself and kick his ass."

 Sam lets out a short laugh.